-17.11.3b Electronic records will be protected and backed up to prevent loss of these records.
-ISP Information Technology Contents of the second secon records.
-ISP Information Technology (ISPIT) is in charge of backing up Forensic Services computer systems, to include; the network drives (including electronic quality files), ILIMS, Qualtrax, DNA Submission Tracker, Digital Workplace, and CODIS databases.
-Electronic records are backed up nightly by(ISPIT).
+17.11.36 Electronic records will be protected and backed up to prevent loss of these records.
+ISP Information Technology (ISPI) Forensic Services computer systems, to include; the network drives (including electronic quality files), ILIMS, Qualtrax, DNA Submission Tracker, Digital Workplace, and CODIS databases.
+Electronic records are backed up nightly by (ISPIT).
 Stand-alone databases that Forensic Services maintain are also protected and backed up.
 Instrumental parameters stored electronically on instruments or computers not connected to network drives need to be printed or electronically backed up.